+Carbon

-Carbon air
+air

 Copper is a good conductor.
 Copper tracks are used on the printed circuit boards to connect the components together.
 Solder is another good conductor.
-The solder makes the actual join between the leg of the component and the track.
+Solder makes the actual join between the leg of the component and the track.

-The plastic that a printed circuit board is made of is an insulator.
+The material the PCB (printed circuit board) is made of is an insulator.
 Currents can only flow up and down the copper tracks and not jump from one to another.
-For the same reason wires are surrounded by plastic coatings to stop them conducting where they shouldn't.
+For the same reason wires are surrounded by plastic coatings to stop them conducting where they should not.